Palm Springs is a desert resort town located 111 miles east of Los Angeles.

-Then once you’ve switched the point of view, go straight to the point.
+Then once you’ve switched the point of view, go straight to the point with your B2B copy.

 Having a compelling lead will lure people in, and give you a chance to get your full point across.

-The goal is to catch their attention and build interest, before slowly transitioning the content back to how your company can help.
+The goal with B2B copywriting is to catch their attention and build interest, before slowly transitioning the content back to how your company can help.